 Yup, it’s that time of the year again.
 A chance for a fresh start, an opportunity to turn over a new leaf.
 Most of us come up with all sorts of New Year’s resolution ideas – to make improvements to our lives in some way.

-January is the busiest time of the year in gyms for a reason.
-If you’re like most people, losing weight and getting in shape will top your list of New Year’s resolutions.
+If you’re like most people, losing weight and getting in shape will top your list.
 The problem is, we start off optimistically but then the harsh reality of our busy lives sets in and we lose focus.

 Living healthier and getting in shape is not easy to do at any time of the year, let alone in the month right after the holidays.
 Statistics show that about 80% of people fail to stick to their New Year’s resolutions for longer than six weeks.
 Ultimately, less than 10% break free from their bad habits.

-Here are a few tips to help you beat the statistics and achieve your health and fitness goals beyond mid-February, way into 2020.
-Ways to avoid the “Ah, screw it!” mentality that leads to cancelled gym memberships.
+Here are a few tips to help you beat the statistics and achieve your health and fitness goals beyond mid-February, way into 2021.
+Ways to avoid the “Ah, screw it!” mentality that leads to bad habits.

 Consider your reality